 The yarns (warp yarn alone, weft yarns alone or weft and warp both) are wrapped and bound in portions with a poly plastic Ikat tape or special cotton yarn etc ( which resists all dyes) in a deliberate and calculated fashion and then the yarns are dyed.
 Sometimes the colors are applied directly and or, the yarn is immersed in a dye bath.

 When the dyeing is finished and the yarn is unwrapped, the bound areas remain colorless or the color of the original yarn.
 Different colors are added with additional binding – and this results in the more complicated designs.

 Ikat as a weave

-In Ikat weaving the dyed yarn is woven in a particular way that beautiful patterns are created on the fabric.
-The yarn has to be kept in particular position on the loom to make the special designs – the process is highly skilled and very time consuming.
+In Ikat weaving, the dyed yarn is woven in a particular way so that beautiful patterns are created on the fabric.
+The yarn has to be kept in a particular position on the loom to make the special designs – the process is highly skilled and very time-consuming.

 There are mainly Four types of Ikat weaving – warp Ikat and weft Ikat, double Ikat and compound Ikat

 In warp Ikat, the lengthwise thread (warp yarns) is dyed with the resist dyeing process, and these threads will be prominently visible in the fabric.
 The weft thread will be in one solid color.

 In weft Ikat, only weft yarn (crosswise yarn) will be visible prominently making the Ikat patterns.
 The vertical lines may look slightly blurred in warp ikat fabrics where as in weft ikats, the horizontal lines are blurred.